vmware/terraform-provider-vcfa/website/docs/r/global_role.html.markdown

 # vcfa\_global\_role

-Provides a resource to manage Global Roles in VMware Cloud Foundation Automation, that define roles that are published to one or more [Organizations][vcfa_org].
+Provides a resource to manage Global Roles in VMware Cloud Foundation Automation.
+Global Roles define roles that are published to one or more [Organizations][vcfa_org].

 ## Example Usage